 All this cold weather and the snow days we’ve been having have made me crave soup.
-So I dug out some old Souper Jenny recipes and this guy jumped out at me.
+So I dug out some old Souper Jenny recipes and this Hungarian mushroom soup jumped out at me.

 Saute onions in 2 tablespoons of stock, salting lightly, for a few minutes.

 Then add the mushrooms, 1 teaspoon of dill, 1/2 cup of stock or water, soy sauce, and paprika.

 To make the thickening agent (a roux), melt the butter in a large saucepan.
 Whisk in the flour and cook, whisking constantly, for a couple minutes.

 Add the milk a little at a time and cook over low heat, stirring frequently, for about 10 minutes.
 It should thicken up nicely (coat the back of a spoon) but will still be fairly liquid.

 Stir the thickened milk and remaining stock into the mushroom mixture.
 Cover and simmer 10-15 minutes.